Peer Advising

-The mission of the Peer Advising Group is to create a comfortable community to discuss and address concerns of first and second-year PMB graduate students.
+The mission of the Peer Advising Group is to create a comfortable community to discuss and address concerns of first and second year PMB graduate students.

 We provide ongoing advice as students navigate common and unique issues faced in the transition to graduate school.
 We facilitate connections with senior PMB graduate students and provide access to the myriad of campus and community resources to help new students face and resolve their concerns in a confidential and personalized manner.